Learn to teach reading!

-Send your resume and a quick (1-2 paragraphs) cover letter explaining why you would make a great tutor and a bit about your background working with children or young adults.
-Send to: firstname.lastname@example.org
+Send your resume and a quick (1-2 paragraphs) cover letter to firstname.lastname@example.org saying who you are, why you want to tutor for LearnUp and bit about your background of working with kids or teaching others.

 The workshop covers all the basics of reading–from the theory of reading and comprehension and the role of the brain’s neurodiversity in reading acquisition to the nuts and bolts of teaching reading.
 Including: